Los Angeles Memorial Coliseum: Major League Baseball

-Among other sporting events held at the Coliseum over the years were Major League Baseball (MLB) games, which were held when the Brooklyn Dodgers of the National League moved to the West Coast in 1958.
+Major League Baseball (MLB) games began at the Coliseum when the Brooklyn Dodgers of the National League moved to the West Coast in 1958.
 The Dodgers played here until Dodger Stadium was completed in time for the 1962 season.
-The Coliseum was extremely ill-suited even as a temporary baseball venue due to the fundamentally different sizes and shapes of football and baseball fields.
+The Coliseum was ill-suited even as a temporary baseball venue due to the fundamentally different sizes and shapes of football and baseball fields.
 A baseball field requires roughly 2.5 times more area than a football gridiron, but the playing surface was just barely large enough to accommodate a baseball diamond.
 As a result, foul territory was almost nonexistent down the first base line, but was expansive down the third base line, with a very large backstop for the catcher.
 Sight lines also left much to be desired; some seats were as far as 710 ft from the plate.
-Also, from baseball's point of view, the locker rooms were huge as they were designed for football (not baseball) teams.

 Even allowing for its temporary status, the corners that were cut in order to shoehorn even an approximation of a baseball field onto the playing surface were especially severe.
 The left-field fence was set at only 251 ft from the plate.
 This seemed likely to ensure that there would be many "Chinese home runs", as such short shots were called at the time.
 Sportswriters began jokingly referring to the improvised park as "O'Malley's Chinese Theatre" or "The House that Charlie Chan Built", drawing protests from the Chinese American community in the Los Angeles area.
 They also expressed concern that cherished home run records, especially Babe Ruth's 1927 seasonal mark of 60, might be in danger.
 Sports Illustrated titled a critical editorial "Every Sixth Hit a Homer!"
 Players also complained, with Milwaukee Braves ace Warren Spahn calling for a rule that would require any home run to travel at least 300 ft before it could be considered a home run.